dusty-nv/jetson-containers/packages/llm/ollama/README.md

 docker run -it --rm --network=host --add-host=host.docker.internal:host-gateway ghcr.io/open-webui/open-webui:main
 ```

-You can then navigate your browser to `http://JETSON_IP:8080`, and create a fake account to login (these credentials are only stored locally on your Jetson)
+You can then navigate your browser to `http://JETSON_IP:8080`, and create a fake account to login (these credentials are only stored locally)

 <img src="https://raw.githubusercontent.com/dusty-nv/jetson-containers/docs/docs/images/ollama_open_webui.jpg"></img>